 We’ve come far these last 45 years.
 But there are miles to go.

-During our anniversary year—as we reflect on the past and evolve a new, shared vision for the future—we will be hosting events, engaging in dialogue, and calling all of you into the discussion.
+During our anniversary year—as we reflect on the past and evolve a new, shared vision for the future—we are hosting events, engaging in dialogue, and calling all of you into the discussion.

 Social, economic, and political upheaval amid a global pandemic have created new challenges while revealing new opportunities.
 This is a time to redouble our efforts to help ensure that all people marginalized by their gender are not only part of the conversation, but are also driving the solutions.

-Learn more below and keep an eye on this space to join us in our celebration.
+Learn more below, and join us in our celebration.

 45th Anniversary Events